cyberway/cyberway.documentation/devportal/golos_contracts/rewards_definition.md

 };
 ```
 **Parameters:**
   * `message_id` — identifier of the post.
-The parameter contains the fields: `author` — author name of the post, `permalink` — unique name of the post within publications of this author.
+The parameter contains the fields: `author` — author name of the post, `permlink` — unique name of the post within publications of this author.
   * `netshares` — amount of funds, which will be taken from the rewards pool as a total fee for the post (this parameter is calculated as a sum of `voteshares` values of all votes).
   * `voteshares` — a share of reward for the post is related to a separate voice.
 The separate voice value is calculated as multiplying a number of vesting by a weight of voting account.
 This parameter can take both positive and negative values.
 The sign «-» is assigned to «downvote» voice while the sign «+» is assigned to «upvote» one.
   * `sumcuratorsw` — total weight of all curators votes at the current time.